geolehmann/tetra_mesh/README.md

-Tetrahedral raytracing using Tetgen
+Tetrahedral pathtracing using Tetgen
 ===================================

-Ray-tracing and path tracing have been a constant research area of computer graphics and other disciplines, e.g. seismic raytracing in geophysics or heat flow modeling.
+Ray-tracing and path tracing have been a constant research area in computer graphics and other disciplines, e.g. seismic raytracing in geophysics or heat flow modeling.
+The tetrahedral mesh structure is suitable for modeling deformation of volumetric objects and fracture generation such as in rock mechanics.

 A major drawback of this techniques is the high computational cost, in particular due to ray-mesh intersection and finding the intersected triangle.
 A common solution is to use